In this section, we explain:

 ResultSet resultSet = statement.executeQuery();

-For a parameterized query to be effective in preventing SQL injection, the string that is used in the query must always be a hard-coded constant, and must never contain any variable data from any origin.
+For a parameterized query to be effective in preventing SQL injection, the string that is used in the query must always be a hard-coded constant.
+It must never contain any variable data from any origin.
 Do not be tempted to decide case-by-case whether an item of data is trusted, and continue using string concatenation within the query for cases that are considered safe.
-It is all too easy to make mistakes about the possible origin of data, or for changes in other code to violate assumptions about what data is tainted.
+It's easy to make mistakes about the possible origin of data, or for changes in other code to taint trusted data.